 By training ourselves to literally ‘count our blessings’ every day, we start to unlock and develop the positive emotions that are linked to the fundamental human value of gratitude.

 In his book ‘Flourish’, Dr Martin Seligman explains that Engagement is the level of interest and enthusiasm we have for what we do in our lives.
 This engagement could come from loving our job, a love of learning something new, or from our hobbies and leisure activities.
 Being ‘Engaged’ feels like you are in the ‘flow’ or in the ‘zone’, and comes about when your level of skill and ability fully meets the challenge before you.

 Want to find something new to get Engaged in ?

 Try this: Create a goal for yourself – perhaps something that will require you to learn a new skill or achieve something challenging.
 Maybe you always wanted to dance, maybe learning a new language would interest you, maybe signing up for a physical challenge.
-Set yourself the goal, sign up and make it happen !
+Step out of your comfort zone into your stretch zone, sign up and make it happen !
 This approach requires some willpower, but brings many benefits – the feeling I enjoy the most is having something new and exciting to tell friends when they ask: “so what are you up to these days ?”

 Already got something you’re passionate about ?